DDRAZD/ReportingAssistant/README.md

  The key was to put the user identiy in models while the user store and user manager in data layer - avoided circular reference between those two layers

+ for every layer, added a contract layer so to decouple = so service layer has a serviceContract layer to hide it.
+Same later for repository

 Assignment description:
 Requirement: